-Take part in interactive workshops, both in person and online, and enjoy fun and insightful activities throughout your time at York.
+Take part in interactive opportunities, both in person and online, and enjoy fun and insightful activities throughout your time at York.
 These will help you understand yourself better, reveal your working preferences, assess your progress and identify areas for development.

 You will also have access to expert advice through one-to-one feedback.
-You can then create a personal action plan to kick start your career planning and encourage you to make the most of the wide range of opportunities at York.
+You can then create a personal action plan to kick-start your career planning and encourage you to make the most of the wide range of opportunities at York.